tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/27_Ten_Psychodynamic_Dimensions_and_Their_Interplay.md

 ### Article 2: Historical or Philosophical Origins

-**SEO-Optimized Title:** Beyond the Surface: The Deep Roots of Quantum Mindfulness & Your Inner World
+ Beyond the Surface: The Deep Roots of Quantum Mindfulness & Your Inner World

 **Article Body:**